robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/README.md

 ### Installation
 To run the experiments within this repository, `opencv`, `numpy`, `tensorflow`, and `pillow` need to be installed along with their dependencies.
 The experiments were conducted on Ubuntu 20 using an Anaconda 3 environment.
-To create the environment, run the following commands from an Ubuntu terminal with Anaconda 3
+These experiments were ran with a NVIDIA GPU and CUDA installed.
+To create the environment, run the following commands from an Ubuntu terminal with Anaconda 3 installed:
-installed:

 Create the conda environment:

-`conda create -y -n myenv tensorflow==2.4.1 numpy==1.19.2  pip  pillow==7.2.0`
+`conda create -y -n myenv tensorflow==2.4.1 numpy==1.19.2  pip  pillow==7.2.0
+tensorflow-gpu==2.5.0`

 Activate environment: